jfcere/ngx-markdown/README.md

 > :blue_book: Follow official [marked.renderer](https://marked.js.org/#/USING_PRO.md#renderer) documentation for the list of tokens that can be overriden.

+## Re-render Markdown

+You might need to re-render Markdown after making a change.
+If you've updated the text, this would be done automatically however if the change is internal to Markdown such as it's settings, you will need to inform Markdown to update.

+`this.markdownService.reload()`

+Click [here](/rerender) to view demo.

 ## Syntax highlight

 When using static markdown you are responsible to provide the code block with related language.